General and health supplements

 If you are pregnant, you may be able to get money to secure or maintain stable housing before your child is born.
 You must have no spouse and have no other dependent children.

-If you rent your housing, you could get help for your security deposit.
+If you rent your housing, you could get help for your security deposit and/or pet damage deposit.
 You will have to pay this money back.

 If you have a developmental disability, you could get money for travel to attend a self-help skill or work-placement program approved by Community Living British Columbia (CLBC).